Your network editor has reposted this from H-Announce. The byline reflects the original authorship.

 Studying the history of port cities and their relationship to maritime endeavour and enterprise is a diverse and interdisciplinary practice, which draws on research methods from literary studies, sociology, anthropology and archaeology, and brings together aspects of social, economic and cultural history.
-In July 2018, the Centre for Port and Maritime History will hold its annual postgraduate conference at the University of Hull.
+In August 2021, the Centre for Port and Maritime History will hold its annual postgraduate conference.

-The aim of this two-day conference is to bring together postgraduates and early career researchers of any discipline who incorporate port and maritime studies into their research, with a historical focus.
+The aim of one-day digital conference is to bring together postgraduates and early career researchers of any discipline who incorporate any aspect of port and maritime studies into their research, with a historical focus.
 We hope that this event will encourage postgraduate students to become part of the vibrant research community brought together by the International Postgraduate Port and Maritime Studies Network.
-As this network is international, we particularly invite proposals from researchers working at institutions outside of the UK.
+As this network is international, we also encourage proposals from researchers working at institutions outside of the UK.

-We welcome proposals for both 20 minute papers, and for panels of three papers.
-Abstracts of 250 words along with a short biographical note should be sent to Siobhan Hearne and David Wilson at firstname.lastname@example.org by 5pm (GMT) on Monday 14th May 2018.
+We welcome proposals for both 20 minute papers, and for panels of three or four papers.
+Abstracts of 250 words along with a short biographical note should be sent to Scott Carballo email@example.com or the IPPMSN email address firstname.lastname@example.org by 5pm (GMT) no later than 30 June 2021.